learningequality/velox/docs/using-velox.md

 ### Required parameters
 All the required parameters can be provided as arguments when calling Velox or by adding them to  the `settings.py` file.

-In order to run Velox in this configuration, it is required to specify the following arguments:
+In order to run Velox in this configuration, it is required to specify the following argument:

-- `-kd` or `--kolibri-dev` -- path to the Kolibri development installation If Kolibri virtualenv [is not located](http://kolibri-dev.readthedocs.io/en/develop/start/getting_started.html#virtual-environment) at `~/.venvs/kolibri` we need to provide also :
+`-kd` or `--kolibri-dev` — path to the Kolibri development installation

+If Kolibri virtualenv [is not located](http://kolibri-dev.readthedocs.io/en/develop/start/getting_started.html#virtual-environment) at `~/.venvs/kolibri`, it is also required to provide:

-- `-kv` or `--kolibri-venv` -- path to the Kolibri virtualenv
+`-kv` or `--kolibri-venv` — path to the Kolibri virtualenv

 ### Examples